elastic/ebpf/docs/proposals/feature-detection.md

 There are cases in which it can be pretty useful to have all the needed values in place.
 In fact, it is also very common that a Kernel config depends on other Kernel configs (see `config BPF_LSM` for example, [link](https://github.com/torvalds/linux/blob/5d6ab0bb408ffdaac585982faa9ec8c7d5cc349f/kernel/bpf/Kconfig#L77)).

-So, we can define DAGs (or FSMs) to declaratively express feature detection at **an higher granularity level**.
+So, we can define DAGs (or FSMs) to declaratively express feature detection at **a higher granularity level**.

 And expose those DAGs via a public API (eg. `has_bpf_lsm()`) that compose all the necessary checks on the various values, whether they are at system configuration level or at another level.